The rules

 Inject as soon as you remember.
 Then go back to your regular day the following week.
 For example, if you usually inject on Monday and remember on Wednesday (2 days late), inject Wednesday and resume Monday next week.

-If you have missed 2 or more consecutive doses, your prescriber may want you to restart at a lower dose and re-titrate.
-Going straight back to a high dose after a break can cause severe nausea, vomiting, and GI distress.
+If you have missed 2 or more consecutive doses, your prescriber may want you to restart at a lower dose and work back up gradually.
+Going straight back to a high dose after a break can cause severe nausea, vomiting, and stomach distress.

 Decision flow